 By reflecting on lessons learned, we are continually evaluating our educational materials to stay relevant and purposeful.
-The Pomegranate Process empowers others to take action creating resilient, transparent communities in which our collaborative practices promote deep listening and community-driven design.
+The Pomegranate Method empowers others to take action creating resilient, transparent communities in which our collaborative practices promote deep listening and community-driven design.

 In 2013 we introduced a set of six broad themes, or modules, that serve as reference points for a collaborative process.
-The “Pomegranate Process” organizes structured opportunities for critical thinking and skill building, and informs our core approach of hands-on application.
+The “Pomegranate Method” organizes structured opportunities for critical thinking and skill building, and informs our core approach of hands-on application.
 Over the course of the training program, we dedicate in-depth class sessions to each of the modules, described below.

 The Foundational Idea